Jcohen010/airbyte_dagster_dbt_project/README.md

 # airbyte_dagster_dbt_project
-A personal project to demonstrate the development of a full stack data platform using several OSS tools.
+A personal project to demonstrate the development of a full stack data platform for the fictional commerical rock climbing chain "The Hanger", utilizing several OSS tools.